 Step 3: Send your first email

-Click on the copy email address button and forward your first email to the given email address.
+Click on the Copy to clipboard button and forward your first email to the given email address.

 Then, wait for the email to be received in Parseur.